JamieMason/add-matchers/README.md

 ## API

 The argument passed to `expect` is always the last argument passed to your Matcher, with any other arguments appearing before it in the order they were supplied.
-This means that, in the case of `expect(recieved).toBeAwesome(arg1, arg2, arg3)`, your function will be called with `fn(arg1, arg2, arg3, recieved)`.
+This means that, in the case of `expect(received).toBeAwesome(arg1, arg2, arg3)`, your function will be called with `fn(arg1, arg2, arg3, received)`.

 Arguments are ordered in this way to support [partial application](http://ejohn.org/blog/partial-functions-in-javascript/) and increase re-use of matchers.